gamedrive-cc/gamedrive-docs/docs/getting-started/8/connect-custom-websocket-room-via-unity-engine.md

 ## What is GameDrive's Room?

 GameDrive's room built on top of [Colyseus 0.14.23](https://www.npmjs.com/package/colyseus/v/0.14.23).
 It's coming with Nodes and Components based game engine which allow you to use fimilar game client coding style to fully control the room states and events on backend.
+Also, you can call Custom Data, Virtual Goods and other gamedrive module apis inside the room cycle.

 ## How to create a Room?